 Categories may vary from one competition to the next.
 The competition chairperson will define any ‘special’ categories that are included, and will post the current categories and definitions on the web site before each competition.
 The Grand Photos Category Definitions may not always be the same as those used by other organizations such as ACCC or PSA or even those used in past Grand Photos competitions.

 Grand Photos strives to provide opportunities for members to compete in a peer group with those of similar experience in photography and competition.
 Anyone new to competition in Grand Photos, even those having experience in photography and/or competitions elsewhere, will initially be listed in Division 1.
 However, anyone listed in Divisions 1 or 2 always has the option to enter all of their images in the higher Divisions of 2 or 3.
 Each competitor is still limited to the allowed number of entries per person per category and the total entries per person.
+Click here for a table of each member's current point total and Division.
+Members who have never competed, or who have not competed in the last three years, will not be listed in this table.

 The issue of competition Divisions is, and will always be, "work in progress".
 The goal of this effort is to be sure that members are, to the best of our ability, competing with their peers.